cmichi/unencrypted-wifi-slideshow/README.md

 # Unencrypted WiFi Slideshow

 This project aims on raising privacy awareness.
-It displays unencrypted traffic over wireless networks in a slideshow manner.
+It displays unencrypted traffic (currently only images) over wireless networks in a slideshow manner.
-Interesting content like Facebook photos, ICQ messages or Mail subjects should be (still a todo) prioritized.

-Caution: Be sure to use the project in a dedicated network, where users are informed and aware that everything is displayed on a screen!
-Otherwise you might face legal consequences!

 We want to use this project as part of the "[Chaos macht Schule](http://ulm.ccc.de/ChaosMachtSchule)" program.
 The goal of the CmS project is to raise awareness on privacy/security